 At Edinburgh Innovations, we are accelerating positive impact on climate change and environmental challenges through innovation.

 From nature and biodiversity restoration to circular economy and clean energy, we are supporting the development and uptake of innovative solutions for a regenerative future.
-Learn how our staff spinouts and student startups and investments are making a difference to the environmental polycrisis.
+Learn how proof of concept funding, investment and our staff spinouts and student startups are making a difference to the environmental polycrisis.

 CGEN Engineering is a University of Edinburgh spinout developing next-generation modular permanent-magnet generator systems for renewable energy.
 Its innovative generator design reduces lifecycle costs, simplifies maintenance and enables scalable deployment across wind, wave and tidal energy.
 By embedding modularity and durability at the heart of its engineering, CGEN’s technology provides life extension for ageing wind turbines and improves maintainability for emerging sectors such as floating wind and marine energy.
 This approach supports a more resilient and sustainable clean energy future.